Khairul38/pc-builder-assignment-6/README.md

 ##

 This is the documentation for the PC Builder tool component of the PC Builder Bangladesh.
 This PC Builder tool helps users to select PC components and build their own PC.
+It is made using Next.js, Next Auth, Next API, Tailwind, Flowbite, Mongodb

 ## Functional Requirements

 ### User

-- User can login with Google and Github.
+- User can log in with Google and Github.

 - User can log out.

-- User can visit home page, category wise product page, products page, product details page without login.
+- Users can visit the home page, category-wise product page, products page, and product details page without login.

-- There is a protected route/page called pc builder page, User must login to visit this page.
+- There is a protected route/page called pc builder page, User must log in to visit this page.

-- In pc builder page user can build their own pc by selecting pc components.
+- In pc builder page users can build their own pc by selecting pc components.

 <!-- HOW TO RUN -->